 Mel Frequency Cepstral Coefficient (MFCC)

-MFCC doesn’t offer only the possibility to recognize the speech, but also the speaker.

 The MFCC processing method is based on short-term analysis, which means that for each frame an MFCC vector must be computed, thus it is considered to be the best among all when it comes to estimate the human system response.

 In order to obtain the coefficient (the result seeked in all types of speech recognition techniques) a hamming window must be applied to the input (speech sample) in order to reduce the disruption of a signal.

 At the end a Discrete Fourier Transform (DFT) must be used to produce the Mel Filter Bank.
+MFCC doesn’t offer only the possibility to recognize the speech, but also the speaker.

 To calculate the MFCC the following formula can be used.
 [8]